By improving your WordPress SEO you can quickly increase your website traffic and revenue.

-These are some of the advantages which I listed and now lets stick to the main topic and that is: Optimizing your WordPress images for the search engine.
-Unlike text content, Search engine bots use Alt tag to understand and rank an image.
+These are some of the advantages which I listed and now let’s stick to the main topic and that is: Optimizing your WordPress images for the search engine.
+Unlike text content, Search engine bots use Alt text to understand what an image is all about.

-You can use SEO friendly images plugin to create auto ALT tag for all your images but make sure your images name are meaningful.
-Use simple naming convention like WordPress-SEO.jpeg instead of DSC001.jpeg.
+You can use SEO friendly images plugin to create auto ALT text for all your images but make sure your images name are meaningful.
+Before uploading images in WordPress, Use simple naming conventions like WordPress-SEO.jpeg instead of DSC001.jpeg.

 The loading time of your pages is one of the factors in search engine ranking, and WordPress is one of the most memory-hogging platforms out there.

 The stock version is okay, but when you keep adding new plugins and themes, your database grows over time.
 When this happens, your site slows down.